-- Ensure that procedures are in place for compliance with relevant areas, especially data protection, MDR and WEEE. - Consider competition are they first, second or third to market? - Consider patent protection has this been secured where applicable and have they taken steps to protect and exploit unregistrable IP, such as trade secrets? - Do they own all necessary IP? - Do they have good supply and service contracts in place, and secure sources of hardware?
+- Ensure that procedures are in place for compliance with relevant areas, especially data protection, patient confidentiality, MDR and WEEE. - Consider competition are they first, second or third to market? - Consider patent protection has this been secured where applicable and have they taken steps to protect and exploit unregistrable IP, such as trade secrets.

+- Do they own all necessary IP? - Do they have good supply and service contracts in place, and secure sources of hardware?

-10.4 What are the key barrier(s) holding back widespread clinical adoption of digital health solutions?
+10.4 What are the key barrier(s) holding back widespread clinical adoption of digital health solutions in your jurisdiction?